chef-boneyard/chef-web-docs-2016/includes_template/includes_template_specificity_example.rst

 .. code-block:: ruby

-   template "C:\path\to\file\text_file.txt" do
+   template 'C:\path\to\file\text_file.txt' do
-     source "text_file.txt"
+     source 'text_file.txt'
      mode '0755'
      owner 'root'
      group 'root'
    end

 This resource would be matched in the same order as the ``/templates`` directory structure.
-For a node named "host-node-desktop" that is running |windows 7|, the second item would be the matching item and the location:
+For a node named ``host-node-desktop`` that is running |windows 7|, the second item would be the matching item and the location:

 .. code-block:: ruby